How Egg-laying Hens Are Farmed and Killed

 Whether they are warning others of danger, showing off or reassuring their young, chickens are quite the chatterboxes.

-Both male and female chickens can communicate in 24 to 30 vocalisations, each with a distinct meaning.
+Both male and female chickens can communicate with more than 30 vocalisations, each with a distinct meaning.
 What may just sound like random clucking to us humans is actually a variety of complex, unique signals communicating a range of messages from ‘I’m hungry’, to ‘Watch out, there’s danger!’1Collias, Nicholas Joos, Martin.1953.
 The spectrographic analysis of sound signals of the domestic fowl.
 Behaviour, 5, 175–188.2Smith CL, Zielinski SL.
 2014.
 Brainy Bird.
 Sci Am; 310(2):60-65.

 From the embryo